Apteco/AptecoCustomChannels/Flexmail/README.md

 1. Add more variables here.
 Please ensure you use the standard parameter names from Flexmail https://flexmail.be/en/api/manual/type/12-emailaddresstype ![2019-12-19 18_41_56-](https://user-images.githubusercontent.com/14135678/71195967-e7508f80-2286-11ea-9726-4f01303e0d0c.png)
 1. More variables can be added on the fly in the content element in the campaign or the campaign attributes.
 You can also use custom fields to refer to.
 The script will automatically handle existing custom fields.
 At the moment there are only string based custom fields allowed (no nested arrays).

+## Response Download

+1. The response download via "FERGE" is not triggered automatically by PeopleStage, by can be done through a "Scheduled Task" in Windows.
+Just trigger "flexmail__50__responses.ps1" n times a day and the response data will be downloaded.
+1. Triggering FERGE to put the response data into the database is not implemented in this example yet.

 # First Campaign

 1. Create a normal campaign and choose your mailing in the delivery step and enter an ID of a source, that is available in Flexmail.
 If no source valid value is provided, the campaign will throw an exception and will stop and wait for the users interaction. ![2019-12-19 18_46_08-Apteco PeopleStage - Handel](https://user-images.githubusercontent.com/14135678/71196310-b58bf880-2287-11ea-9348-0bd5497f6e66.png)